microsoft/rats/rats-devtools/docs/.drafts/legacy-docs/user-documentation/tutorial_advanced.md

 > :bulb: **Info:**
 The set of names of the two collections need to be identical.
-Entries will be matched by name to create depedencies, e.g., `Z.train` with `X.train` and `Z.eval` with `X.eval`, respectively, in the above example.
+Entries will be matched by name to create dependencies, e.g., `Z.train` with `X.train` and `Z.eval` with `X.eval`, respectively, in the above example.

 The operation returns a